Transient fault handling

 It is vital to optimize the retry count and the interval to the type of use case.
 If you do not retry a sufficient number of times, the application will be unable to complete the operation and is likely to experience a failure.
 If you retry too many times, or with too short an interval between tries, the application can potentially hold resources such as threads, connections, and memory for long periods, which will adversely affect the health of the application.

 The appropriate values for the time interval and the number of retry attempts depend on the type of operation being attempted.
 For example, if the operation is part of a user interaction, the interval should be short and only a few retries attempted to avoid making users wait for a response (which holds open connections and can reduce availability for other users).
-If the operation is part of a long running or critical workflow, where cancelling and restarting the process is expensive or time-consuming, it is appropriate to wait longer between attempts and retry more times.
+If the operation is part of a long running or critical workflow, where canceling and restarting the process is expensive or time-consuming, it is appropriate to wait longer between attempts and retry more times.

 Determining the appropriate intervals between retries is the most difficult part of designing a successful strategy.
 Typical strategies use the following types of retry interval: